department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/github.md

 3. Tracking team progress throughout the delivery process using Github Issues.
 4. Keeping track of code and related version history.

+**Tips:**
+* Everyone working on the Veteran Tools Platform must set up a Github account.
+* Github accounts are subject to FOIA.
+  * Set up a **new Github account** for VA work.
+  * Do not use a personal Github account for VA work.
+  * Do not use a previous employer Github account for VA work.
+* Github requires two-factor authentication (2FA) for new accounts.
+* If you have problems using Github, [check the Github FAQs for potential solutions](../faqs#github).

 <hr>

 * [Get started with Github](#get-started-with-github)